May 1st Battery Rebate Changes: Everything You Need to Know⚡

 Have you noticed when asking for a quote from your local installer, there are some unordinary delays on when they can deliver your installation?
-It’s not just them; it’s the entire industry.

 With upcoming changes to the federal battery subsidy, Australians are rushing to get their battery installed before May 1st to get the maximum rebate available.
 Here's everything you need to know about the upcoming changes, and how the delays may affect your installation.

-So far, the federal battery subsidy has been wildly successful in bringing affordability to the table when it comes to investing in energy storage, but with upcoming changes in how much customers can save on their installation, many are anxious about missing out on this savings opportunity.
+So far, the federal battery subsidy has been wildly successful in bringing affordability to the table when it comes to investing in energy storage.
+But with upcoming changes in how much customers can save on their installation, many are anxious about missing out on this savings opportunity.

-Firstly, the STC factor (more on this later) will be adjusted to help incentivise more realistic battery sizes for more Australians with STC factors ranging from 100% for 0-14kWh, 60% for 14-28kWh, and 15% for 28-50kWh.
+Firstly, the STC factor will be adjusted to help incentivise more realistic battery sizes for more Australians with STC factors ranging from 100% for 0-14kWh, 60% for 14-28kWh, and 15% for 28-50kWh. (more on this later)

 ‘… to ensure the discount remains appropriate for small, medium and larger battery systems.’ – Department of Climate Change, Energy, the Environment and Water.